KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ### Stop All the Coin Daemons Safely

-Once you've completed syncing, and have imported and validated your keys in all your daemons, complete the following.
+Once you've completed syncing, imported and validated your keys in all your daemons, complete the following.

 Never use `kill -9` to kill any Coin daemon if you don't like corrupt databases.
 Always shutdown wallet daemon and iguana gracefully with `pkill -15 iguana` or use the below RPC commands for wallets.